Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 application for one iteration takes roughly around 200 seconds, where there are 15 applications available for testing.
-By the end of the benchmark, a LaTeX table will be printed on screen, containing the results to Table V in the paper.
+By the end of the benchmark, a LaTeX table will be printed on screen, containing the results to Table IV in the paper.
 All reported numbers are based on the median of all repetitions.

-To fully reproduce Table V with all cores available, you may use the following command,
+To fully reproduce Table IV with all cores available, you may use the following command,

     /icse23/icse23-artifact-evaluation/table4/compilation_test.py run